1powechri2/Calorie-Jack-BE/README.md

 This project is the Back-End for CalorieJack, a calorie tracking app.
 The Front-End is hosted at https://duranangela.github.io/quantified-self-fe.

-This project is an Espress API which uses a Postgres database and is hosted at https://still-dusk-48291.herokuapp.com/
+This project is an Express API which uses a Postgres database and is hosted at https://still-dusk-48291.herokuapp.com/

 The endpoints are as follows: